AluBhorta/UCSPy-Engine/README.md

 ##### Soft Constraints

-The Default penalty values for violation of a soft constraint once is shown in the square brackets.

-1. [0.9] Instructors should only take certain courses they are assigned to (I.assigned_course_idxs)
+1. Instructors should only take certain courses they are assigned to (I.assigned_course_idxs)

-1. [0.85] A particular Room should only allow Classes of allowed Courses (R.allowed_course_idxs)
+1. A particular Room should only allow Classes of allowed Courses (R.allowed_course_idxs)

-1. [0.8] CourseGroups have Timeslot preferences.
+1. CourseGroups have Timeslot preferences.
    (CG.preferred_timeslot_idxs)

-1. [0.6] Instructors have Timeslot preferences.
+1. Instructors have Timeslot preferences.
    (I.preferred_timeslot_idxs)

+1. Lectures of the same Class (of a Course) should be taken at one day intervals, if the Course has 2 lectures_per_week and 1 timeslots_per_lecture.

 NOTE:
 - institutions can and should adjust the penalties to their needs.